7RU7H/CTFs/HackTheBox/Retired-Machines/Stocker/Stocker-Helped-Through.md

 Difficulty: Easy
 Goals:
 - Learn some JS iframe coding
-- Request smuggling broader than just json, I know of but have not done a HTTP request smuggle
+- Request smuggling broader than just JSON, I know of but have not done a HTTP request smuggle
 - Revise nosql injections
 Learnt:
 - Nested json
 - Change the CONTENT TYPE PLEASE!
--

 Beyond Root:
 - Write a malicious iframe for a project
 - more..add